rse-ops/readthedocs-theme/README.md

 ### CircleCI Preview

 CircleCI is unique in that it allows you to preview!
 So here we have added a [.circleci](.circleci) folder to allow for that.
-You'll need to connect your repository to CircleCI and ensure this folder is in the root.
+You'll need to connect your repository to [CircleCI](https://app.circleci.com) and ensure this folder is in the root.
+Some recommended settings -> Advanced for your project:

+ - only build pull requests
+ - auto cancel redundant builds

 Once you have it connected, you should be able to follow the project and then click on the "Artifacts" tab to see associated artifacts.